CamCove-Crichton/Whiskey-d_Away/README.md

 - In the project level settings file, I updated the directories in the templates dictionary, as well as added the home app to the list of installed apps
 - Added the basic setup/layout for the index.html page as the home template
 - Continued working on the structure of the base.html template by adding some styling and structure to the header utilising Bootstrap
+- Styled the main header and add the favicon and main images as well as added a bit of styling to the bits of content on the index template

 ### Future Developments